rumkin/error3/readme.md

 # Error3

 Error3 is an extended JS error.
 It designed to be simply serializable to be used in API.
-It supports code and unified json convertation.
+It supports error codes and unified convertion into json..

 ## API